o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 # Testing Jekyll Site
 You should now have everything you need to start adding content to the site.
-To test the setup and for development, Jekyll comes with a built-in development server that allows you to preview the site in your local browser.
+To test the setup and for development, Jekyll comes with a built-in development server that allows you to preview the site locally.

 0. Navigate to the folder in which you cloned the _website_ repository into, something like `>> cd ~/.../website`
 0. Open the `.../website/_config.yml` file with your favorite text editor.